Last Modified: 16 May 2016

 Day 14 Fergana City

-Similar to the Uzbek capital Tashkent, Fergana is a modern city, far-removed from the ancient Silk Road cities of Bukhara and Samarkand.
-The town is located in the Fergana Valley, a broad bowl thousands of kilometres wide surrounded by far off mountain peaks.
-Nearly 90% of people who live here are indigenous Uzbeks and the communities here are typically very welcoming and hospitable.
-A very fertile area, the land is highly cultivated and used to produce fruit, vegetables and cotton.
+Similar to the Uzbek capital Tashkent, Ferghana is a modern city, far-removed from the ancient Silk Road cities of Bukhara and Samarkand.
+The town is located in the Fergahana Valley, a broad bowl thousands of kilometres wide surrounded by far off mountain peaks.
+Nearly 90% of people who live here are indigenous Uzbek's and the communities here are typically very welcoming and hosptiable.
+A very fertile area, the land is highly cultivated and used to produce fruit and vegetables and cotton.
 The textile industry thrives here and there are some exceptional craftspeople weaving beautiful fabrics.
-It may be possible for you to visit a local factory or workshop where you will be able to see how silk and other fabrics are still hand-woven and dyed here.
+It may be possible for you to visit a local factory or workshop where you will be able to see how silkand other fabrics are still hand-woven and dyed here.

 Hotel (1 nt)